nate-maxwell/origin/README.md

 Publishes a package from a source directory to the packages root.
 Reads the `packages_root` from an `Environment.json`, reads the package name and version from the source directory's `Package.json`, copies the source to `packages_root/name/version/` (excluding development artifacts like virtual environments, caches, and editor configs), and creates a version branch in the source git repository and pushes it to the remote.
 The git step ensures every deployed artifact is traceable to an exact point in source history.
 The publish will refuse to proceed if the repository has uncommitted changes or unpushed commits.

+### pip_publish()

+Downloads a package from PyPI and publishes it to the packages root as a single Origin package.
+All distributions installed as dependencies are merged into one directory, mirroring the flat layout of a `site-packages` folder.
+This is necessary for packages like PySide6 whose components use relative paths to locate each other on disk.
+Once published, the package is added to the `packages` section of `Environment.json` and can be referenced in loadouts like any other package.

 ### git_utils

 Internal utilities for git operations used by the publish workflow.
 Provides `check_git_available()` to verify git is on the system PATH, `check_repo_is_clean()` to assert no uncommitted changes or unpushed commits exist, and `create_and_push_branch()` to create a version branch and push it to the remote before returning to the original branch.